 After graduation, LoConte served with the AmeriCorps Community HealthCorps, completing a year of service as a community health worker at Manet Community Health Center in Quincy, Mass.
 She worked within Manet's HIV/AIDS case management and prevention program, Quincy South Shore AIDS Cares.
 LoConte performed a variety of duties while on the team, providing HIV/STI testing and counseling, facilitating HIV/STI educational groups, and assisting at health fairs and outreach events.

 While LoConte's year with AmeriCorps was dedicated to domestic volunteering, she had a strong desire to work internationally.
 She traveled to Lima, Peru through International Volunteer HQ's orphanage work program and worked in five different orphanage settings with children ranging from birth to age 21.
 The children LoConte worked with presented a variety of different needs and social issues, including physical and developmental disabilities, homelessness, abuse and poverty.

-In May 2013, LoConte enrolled in the advanced standing master's program in social work at Salem State University, and is expected in graduate in May 2014.
+LoConte is enrolled in the advanced standing master's program in social work at Salem State University, and is expected in graduate in May 2014.